Akshata-dubey/Bridge_Labz_2115500012/README.md

 # 31-01-25>
   -Done the assignment of the string using builtin function and read oops concept
   - Studied the study material of oops concepts and solved the coding questions of it.
+# 01-02-25>
+ - Studied the pillars of oops and implemented the basic codes of oops.